Skip to main content

 Organised and illustrated

 A single big text file describing a whole legacy system is only useful for very small projects.
 You want the spec broken down by module — by bounded context — and the modules themselves arranged on a map of the architecture.
-Once each module has its own spec sitting next to it, two things become possible: you can divide the work, and you can reason about coverage.
+Once each module has its own spec associated to it, two things become possible: you can divide the work, and you can reason about coverage.

 Job done!
 Or is it?